Methylprednisolone Sodium Succinate InjectionPronunciation

 If corticosteroids are indicated in patients with latent tuberculosis or tuberculin reactivity, close observation is necessary as reactivation of the disease may occur.
 During prolonged corticosteroid therapy, these patients should receive chemoprophylaxis.

-Persons who are on drugs which suppress the immune system are more susceptible to infections than healthy individuals.
-Chicken pox and measles, for example, can have a more serious or even fatal course in nonimmune children or adults on corticosteroids.
-In such children or adults who have not had these diseases, particular care should be taken to avoid exposure.
-How the dose, route and duration of corticosteroid administration affects the risk of developing a disseminated infection is not known.
+Chicken pox and measles can have a more serious or even fatal course in pediatric and adult patients on corticosteroids.
+In pediatric and adult patients who have not had these diseases, particular care should be taken to avoid exposure.
 The contribution of the underlying disease and/or prior corticosteroid treatment to the risk is also not known.
 If exposed to chicken pox, prophylaxis with varicella zoster immune globulin (VZIG) may be indicated.
-If exposed to measles, prophylaxis with pooled intramuscular immunoglobulin (IG) may be indicated.
+If exposed to measles, prophylaxis with immunoglobulin (IG) may be indicated.
 (See the respective package inserts for complete VZIG and IG prescribing information.)
-If chicken pox develops, treatment with antiviral agents may be considered.
+If chicken pox develops, treatment with antiviral agents should be considered.

 Drug-induced secondary adrenocortical insufficiency may be minimized by gradual reduction of dosage.
 This type of relative insufficiency may persist for months after discontinuation of therapy; therefore, in any situation of stress occurring during that period, hormone therapy should be reinstituted.
-Since mineralocorticoid secretion may be impaired, salt and/or a mineralocorticoid should be administered concurrently.

-There is an enhanced effect of corticosteroids on patients with hypothyroidism and in those with cirrhosis.
+There is an enhanced effect due to decreased metabolism of corticosteroids in patients with cirrhosis.